 Barack, we need to know.

-All right, 25 now until the top of the hour, 800-941.
+All right, 25 now till the top of the hour, 800-941.

-I want to get into what's going on with General Flynn here, because it's far worse than we thought.
+Sean, if you want to be a part of the program, U.S. Attorney, I want to get into what's going on with General Flynn here because it's far worse than we thought.

 Told you in the last few weeks he has hired additional lawyers and people for his, well, what Attorney General Barr said is not a report.

-Um, as it relates to the origins of the Russia Trump coordination nonsense conspiracy theory that was fed to the American people by the likes of the compromised corrupt congenital liar and the complicit media mob.
+This is a full-fledged criminal investigation as it relates to the origins of the Russia-Trump coordination nonsense conspiracy theory that was fed to the American people by the likes of the compromise corrupt congenital liar and the complicit media mob.

-But we have numerous sources now telling Fox News, the U.S. attorney that Jeff Jensen, Eastern District of Missouri, who was tapped by the Justice Department to review the case of General Flynn, is also now continuing to help the Durham investigation.
+But we have numerous sources now telling Fox News, the U.S. Attorney, that Jeff Jensen, Eastern District of Missouri, who was tapped by the Justice Department to review the case of General Flynn, is also now continuing to help the Durham investigation.

-Because obviously he cares about truth.
+That is big news because obviously he cares about truth.

-He cares about equal application of our laws, our constitution, etc.
+He cares about equal application of our laws, our Constitution, etc.

 So that is one thing.

-Then you have, I I watched Sidney Powell, and Sidney Powell this weekend could not have been any more straightforward or accurate when she went into now what we've developed, what we've now understand to be Barack Obama's involvement in all of this.
+Then you have, I watched Sidney Powell, and Sidney Powell this weekend could not have been any more straightforward or accurate when she went into now what we've developed, what we've now understand to be Barack Obama's involvement in all of this.

 The origins of this thing go back way before the official start date.

-And as Sidney Powell said, these agents specifically schemed and planned with each other how not to tip off General Flynn that he was a person being investigated.
+And as Sidney Powell said, these agents specifically schemed and planned with each other how not to tip off General Flynn, that he was a person being investigated.

-That's why the deputy FBI director, McCabe, when Flynn called, remember, this case was dead, gone, And buried.
+That's why the deputy FBI director McCabe, when Flynn called, remember, this case was dead, gone, and buried.

 And Flynn called over.